stechstudio/backoff/README.md

 By default, we use the "FullJitter" approach outlined in the above article, where a random number between 0 and the sleep time provided by your selected strategy is used.

 But you can change the maximum time for Jitter with method `setJitterPercent().
-By default it's 100.
+It's 100 by default.
+Also you can set min value for jitter with `setJitterMinCap` (it's `0` by default).

 ## Custom retry decider